Tutorial 11: Reporting

 BuildingLot

 Compared to the rule file in the first section, the building mass is now split into floors.
 Find the FloorBottom rule.
-This rule (and the report() command) is called for every floor in a building, and the value of the reporting variable GFA is incrementally summed, resulting in the sum of all floor areas.
+This rule, and therefore also the report() operation , are called for every floor in a building.
+Hence, the value of the GFA reporting variable is incrementally summed, resulting in the sum of all the floor areas.

-The same is true for the FAR, where the area is divided by the plotArea stored earlier, resulting in the ratio of total floor area to plot area.
+The same is true for the FAR, in which the area is divided by the plotArea value stored earlier, resulting in the ratio of total floor area to plot area:

 FloorBottom -->